Ebrahim-Elkbbany/NotesApp/README.md

 # Notes App

-**Notes app made using Flutter with Hive as Local storage and blac as state management**
+**Notes app made using Flutter with Hive as Local storage and bloc as state management**

 ## Features
 - ✍️ Craft & Revise Notes Easily: Create and adjust your thoughts with simplicity.